 · “Wisconsin Sea Grant is leading efforts to engage and collaborate with elected officials related to water quality topics in the broader Green Bay area.
 That work is one of countless examples of the great work of Sea Grant specialists.”

 · “UW Sea Grant has been a leader in the fight against invasive species.
 At times, it seems that it has not been enough, but in reality without Sea Grant there would be no agency out there taking the lead in what appears to be the No. 1 negative impacting issue facing the Great Lakes.”

 · “Wisconsin Sea Grant has been indispensable in supporting research on the Great Lakes; no other state or federal agency has supported science in a comprehensive and coordinated way to further the wise management, conservation, and restoration of Great Lakes ecosystems.”

-· “Wisconsin Sea Grant has also be indispensable in developing careers of scientists who focus their interests and energies on the Great Lakes.”
+· “Wisconsin Sea Grant has also been indispensable in developing careers of scientists who focus their interests and energies on the Great Lakes.”

 What you can do.
-If interested, you can contact your Representative and Senators by phone, email or attend one of their town hall meetings to thank them for their past support for the National Sea Grant College Program and stress the support needs to continue as that critical December funding deadline nears.
-For details on how to reach the members: For the House of Representatives, you can easily search for names of members of Congress and contact information here: http://www.house.gov/representatives/
+If interested, you can contact your Representative and Senators by phone, email or attend one of their town hall meetings to thank them for their past support for the National Sea Grant College Program and stress the support needs to continue for FY 2018 and FY 2019.
+For details on how to reach the members: For the House of Representatives, you can easily search for names of members of Congress and its contact information.
+For the Senate and its contact information.

 Director, Wisconsin Sea Grant